 In the upcoming months, Dr. Klein will be presenting at two national conferences - the Community Schools National Conference in Baltimore in May, and the National Family and Community Engagement Conference in Cleveland in July.
 We are excited for these opportunities and hope to engage with professionals in the field from across the country.

-The goal of this blog is to highlight relevant issues that impact students, families, and communities and spark engaging discussions about how to address those issues.
+The goal of this blog is to highlight relevant issues that impact students, families, and communities and spark engaging discussions about how to address those issues through evaluation.